Coronavirus – Advice for governing bodies

 - Equalities.
 Duties around the Equality Act 2010 and other equalities legislation continue to apply during the coronavirus pandemic.
 Whilst RSLs are not listed as a public authority in the Equality Act 2010, there is an expectation for RSLs to comply with the legislation whilst carrying out public duties.
 As a result, you should consider whether you require to carry out an Equalities Impact Assessment to help you to identify and appropriately manage any barriers to participation by members with protected characteristics.

 - Voting.
 You should consider how to appropriately and confidentially handle any votes that need to be held during your AGM or SGM.
-The 2020 Act affords RSLs the flexibility to use a method for voting by electronic or any other means during the relevant period.

 - Communication and notification.
 You should comply with the notification requirements for AGMs and SGMs that are set out in your constitution.
 Given that the arrangements for a virtual meeting are likely to be more complex, it will be important to support members with clear and accessible information about the arrangements for the meeting.